robwarm/gpaw-symm/doc/exercises/gettingstarted/gettingstarted.rst

   *calculator* can evaluate
   quantities such as energies and forces on a collection of atoms.
   There are different kinds of calculators, and EMT is a particularly simple one.
-The calculator is associated with the :class:`Atoms` object by calling ``atoms.set_calculator(calc)``.
+The calculator is associated with the :class:`~ase.atoms.Atoms` object by calling ``atoms.set_calculator(calc)``.
-* A :class:`~ase.optimize.bfgs.BFGS` optimizer is created and associated with the
+* An :mod:`optimizer <ase.optimize>` is created and
+  associated with the
-  :class:`Atoms` object.
+  :class:`~ase.atoms.Atoms` object.
 It is also given an optional argument, ``trajectory``, which specifies the name of a file into which the positions will be saved for each step in the geometry optimization.
 * Finally the call ``opt.run(fmax=0.05)`` will run the